 - a.
 Searches should only be carried out by a member of staff of the same gender as the student being searched.
 There MUST always be a witness wherever possible a member of the same gender as the student. - b.
 Always seek to gain consent of students to search their bags and ask them to empty their pockets.
-If they refuse, then please escort them to a safe place and inform SLT. - c.
+If they refuse, then please escort them to a safe place and inform SLT.

+- c.
 Please ask students to empty their own pockets fully and allow you to look through their bag and any coat/jacket pockets. - d.
 A metal detection device (non-contact) may be used if deemed appropriate. - e.
-Anything found which you believe is inappropriate, regardless of whether it was what was being searched for, can be confiscated. - f.
+Anything found which you believe is inappropriate, regardless of whether it was what was being searched for, should be confiscated. - f.
 Parents should be informed of anything found which is inappropriate. - g.
 All searches should be logged.

-26.0 Use of reasonable force
+25.0 Use of reasonable force

 The school is strongly against the use of force against students and the advice to all staff is to seek support and advice in a difficult situation before using force.
 However, there may be instances where this is not possible due to the nature of the incident.
 The school and its staff will always endeavour to resolve situations without force and to manage any difficult situation calmly.
 The school follows the guidance below from the DFE: 'Use of reasonable force.
-Advice for Headteachers, staff and governing bodies'.
-July 2013 https://www.gov.uk/government/uploads/system/uploads/attachment\data/file/355362/use\of\reasonable\e\force.pdf
+Advice for Headteachers, staff and governing bodies.'
+July 2013